-Only one other state is more reliant than Nebraska on property taxes to fund schools.
-To reduce this high reliance on property taxes to fund K-12, a broad and politically diverse group of Nebraskans has proposed reforming our school funding system to address our tax imbalance.
-Under our revenue neutral proposal, Nebraska would:
+Only Illinois relies more on property taxes to fund schools than Nebraska.
+To reduce reliance on property taxes to fund K-12, a politically diverse group of Nebraskans came together to help Sen. Al Davis craft LB 280 -- a bill that would reform our school funding system to address our tax imbalance.
+Under this revenue neutral proposal, Nebraska would: